Introduction to Dash Diet Plan

 A lot of these relevant potential effects are linked to dash diets’ high concentration of fruit and vegetables.

-Popularly speaking, consumption of more fruits as well as vegetables can help prevent, protect, and further reduce the risk of diseases to our body, the human body.
+Popularly speaking, the consumption of more fruits as well as vegetables can help prevent, protect, and further reduce the risk of diseases to our body, the human body.

 Sample Menu for One Week Dash Diet Plan